To understand the filing deadline for NC benzene workers compensation claims, first it is important to understand the difference between:

 - “I am pretty sure that I have a benzene-related disease, but have not yet received a formal diagnosis from my doctor.”

-- NO. North Carolina law does not require a person to self-diagnose and/or file a benzene workers comp claim based only upon on his or her own suspicions.
-A doctor must formally diagnose the worker with a benzene-related disease, and state that their disease is due to workplace exposure to benzene.
+- NO. North Carolina law does not require a person to self-diagnose and/or file a benzene workers comp claim based only upon his or her own suspicions.
+A doctor must formally diagnose the worker with a benzene-related disease, and state that the disease is due to workplace exposure to benzene.

 - “One of my doctors diagnosed me with a benzene-related disease, but a different doctor told me that it was due to workplace benzene exposure.”